We are open for business, adhering to all government guidelines around health and safety and social distancing measures

 Sign making and design

 As the Victorian era closed, the company was beginning a process of steady expansion under H.J.
 Pearce, the present chairman’s grandfather.
-Pearse Signs was pioneering many new developments, such as gas and later electrical illumination.
-With the introduction on Neon around 1930, signmaking entered a new era and Pearce Signs were commissioned to sign the ’new’ Odeon in Leicester Square, London.
+Pearce Signs was pioneering many new developments, such as gas and later electrical illumination.
+With the introduction of Neon around 1930, sign making entered a new era and Pearce Signs were commissioned to sign the ‘new’ Odeon in Leicester Square, London.
 Soon after that, Harold Pearce led a first move into the international marketplace.

-By the 1960s, wood and paint had metamorphosised into plastics, metals and complex systems of illumination and Pearce Signs’ typical customers were now large corporations, concerned with exacting identity programmes.
-The results was a customer list second to non and en enviable reputation for performance and quality.
-With that, the Group’s expertise was channelled into new area, such as Security Systems and the acquisition of Davand.
+By the 1960s, wood and paint had metamorphosised into plastics, metals, and complex systems of illumination.
+Pearce Signs’ typical customers were now large corporations, concerned with exacting identity programmes.
+The result was a customer list second to none and an enviable reputation for performance and quality.
+With that, the Group’s expertise was channelled into new areas, such as Security Systems and the acquisition of Davand.

 Now 200 years on, it seems that we are again on the verge of a new era.
 After forty years of restrictions, the sign industry is undergoing a period of official ‘de-regulation’ – opening up new creative and manufacturing possibilities.
-Signs themselves are returning more and more the their marketing roots and the range of applications is increasing.
+Signs themselves are returning more and more, and their marketing roots and the range of applications is increasing.
 It promises to be interesting…